 Thaksin-linked party is talk of Thailand on premier rumour

-[BANGKOK] A party linked to Thailand's exiled former Prime Minister Thaksin Shinawatra is rapidly becoming the talk of the country amid rumours it will announce a shock prime ministerial candidate for March's election.
+A PARTY linked to Thailand's exiled former Prime Minister Thaksin Shinawatra is rapidly becoming the talk of the country amid rumours it will announce a shock prime ministerial candidate for March's election.

 The Thai Raksa Chart Party was Thailand's top trending hashtag on Twitter on Thursday over speculation about who might be named, with more than 100,000 posts.
 A local media report said the candidate won't be a member of the Shinawatra family.